 - You have to pay for the event space

-- You may have to pay for a caterer to serve alcohol
+- You often have to pay for catering to serve alcohol and food

-- You can do BYOB or complimentary open bar
+- You may not be able to do BYOB or a complimentary open bar

-Event space owners will want to know all of the details for your event.
-If you want to serve alcohol, they will often offer catering services.
 Any caterer will obtain a caterer’s license to operate a bar on-premises and must include food as a part of the package.
+Which increases your expenses.

-If you don’t want to hire a caterer, you can choose a BYOB option or serve complimentary drinks.
-Then you would then just have to get supplies like ice, beverages, cups, and so on.
+In this scenario, it is up to the venue owner to allow you to do a BYOB option or to serve complimentary drinks.
+If permitted, then you would just have to get supplies like ice, beverages, cups, and so on.

-If you are an event planner working with an organizer, then you can try to negotiate a commission with the caterer and/or space owner.
+If you are an event planner, you could try to negotiate a commission with the caterer and/or space owner.
 It is common for these types of businesses to offer finder’s fees or commissions for bringing them a party/client.